Butzy79/CpFlightFcu/README.md

 - CPFLIGHT modules connected via USB or serial
 - Fenix A320 installed
 - FS2020 or FS2024 properly configured
+- MobiFlight installed along with its WASM module

 ## Main Features